Soirée’s Guide to: Hotel Room Blocks

 How do I set this up?

 We can help you and manage this entire process!
-You can also simply call the hotel and ask to set up a block of guest rooms for your wedding.
+You can also call the hotel and ask to set up a block of guest rooms for your wedding.
 They will need to know:

 - Your dates of arrival and departure.